ConnectionMaster/hyperlaunch_cloud/README.md

 ![Alt text](http://i.imgur.com/hiBbcJn.png)

-#####5.
+#####5.Copy the 'cred.bin' file and the 'GDConfig.ini' file to your Hyperspin root (where Hyperspin.exe is).

+#####6.
 You're all set!
-Run Hyperspin and play as normal, the wrapper will download any rom you don't have locally from your google drive under roms/system_name/game_name.
+Run Hyperspin and play as normal, the wrapper will download any rom you don't have locally from your google drive under roms/system_name/game_name - the names will need to correlate to what HyperLaunch looks for (look to the directory names in Hyperlaunch\Settings for naming your GDrive folders).

 Example from the command line:
 ![Alt text](http://i.imgur.com/xW1hO85.png)